 Sometimes a person is not only disqualified for a certain period of time but until an extended driving test is passed.
-If subject to this requirement to take a test of competence then the individual may drive once the actual disqualification is at an end but only if supervised and displaying “L” plates on the vehicle.
+If subject to this requirement to take a test of competence, the individual may drive once the actual disqualification is at an end but only if supervised and displaying ‘L’ plates on the vehicle.

-The Legal Definition of a Road
+Legal definition of a road

 A road for the purposes of this offence is one to which the public have access.
 It includes footpaths, bridleways and bridges.

-Burden of Proof
+Burden of proof

-The prosecution must prove that the person was driving and that he was disqualified beyond reasonable doubt.
+The prosecution must prove beyond reasonable doubt that the person was driving and that he was disqualified.
 The prosecution does not have to prove the person’s knowledge of either the disqualification or that he was on a road.
 An individual can be disqualified in his absence by the court but lack of knowledge does not provide a defence.
 A statutory declaration can be made to the court to the effect that he did not know of the proceedings leading to his disqualification and requesting that the conviction and sentence be set aside.
-However, even if the court allows this to happen, the disqualification remains valid up to the date that the conviction and sentence is set aside.
+However, even if the court allows this to happen, the disqualification remains valid until the conviction and sentence is set aside.

 The maximum penalty is a level five fine (£5000) and six months imprisonment.
 The court may disqualify for any period of time and impose an extended driving test.
 The driving licence must be endorsed with penalty points.
 If no disqualification is imposed, the court will impose six penalty points.
 Since this offence blatantly flouts a court order it is always regarded seriously by the courts although further aggravating and mitigating factors will be taken into account.
 For example, if the individual has a string of previous convictions for driving while disqualified, imprisonment will probably result.
 If the individual was disqualified in his absence and provides a genuine reason why he did not know of the ban, the court are likely to treat the offender more leniently.